vit-krizka/exam-trial-basics/README.md

 ## Symmetric matrix

 ```
-Create a function named `isSymmetric` that takes an n×n integer matrix (two dimensional array) as parameter and returns true, if is that matrix is symmetric (diagonally from top-left to bottom-right) or false if it is not.
+Create a function named `isSymmetric` that takes an n×n integer matrix (two dimensional array) as parameter and returns true, if that matrix is symmetric (diagonally from top-left to bottom-right) or false if it is not.
 ```

 Example 1: